hoehermann/purple-presage/README.md

 ### Present

 * Can link as secondary device via QR-Code.
-* Receives a simple text message from a contact or a group.
+* Receives a styled (bold, italic, strikethrough, monospace) text message from a contact or a group.
 * Displays quotes, reactions and incoming calls.
+* Resolves mentioned group chat participants by their local alias.
 * Receives stickers and attachments in general.
 Special handling for long text messages.
 * Can send a simple text message.
 * Can send an attachment.